 The Governing Body, Headteacher and Inclusion Manager will take overall responsibility for developing and implementing the schools SEN policy.
-In our school Dr Janet Clarke, Chair of the Governing Body, has taken a particular responsibility for the development and implementation of the SEN policy.
+In our school Julie Revels and Katie Day, Governors have taken a particular responsibility for the development and implementation of the SEN policy.